Vishnu-Priya-Ashok-Kumar/Layoff_2022_Data_Analytics_Python_PowerBI/README.md

 ## Project Overview

 The "Layoff 2022 Data Analytics" project aims to analyze the impact of layoffs in the tech industries from 2020 to 2022, specifically evaluating the effects of the COVID-19 pandemic.
 The project delves into understanding the trends, patterns, and implications of layoffs across various tech companies worldwide.
-It involves data collection, cleaning, manipulation, and visualization to derive meaningful insights.
+It involves data collection, cleaning, manipulation, and Power BI is utilized for dynamic data visualization and interactive dashboard creation, enhancing the project's analytical capabilities.

 ### Project Title